teksavvy/openai_project/README.md

 ## OpenAI - Baby Name Generator
 #### Description:
-Generate names for your baby derived from three words
+Suggests names for your baby derived from three words that matter to you